 Open-Ended Questions in Sales

-The best salespeople want to help somebody find the best solution.
+The best salespeople want to help somebody find the most appropriate solution.
 They want to see if saying yes makes sense for both sides.

 And they do that with questions, but not leading questions!

-When you ask your prospect something along the lines of, “don’t you wish that were better?” it’s tough for them to say anything other than “yes.”
+When you ask your prospect something like, “don’t you wish that were better?” it’s tough for them to say anything other than “yes.”
 Some of them might give a half-hearted shrug, but most will say, “sure, I wish it were better.”
 Who doesn’t want things to be better?

 But that admission doesn’t mean: